utah-cs4470-sp25/runtime/README.md

     make

-This should produce a file called `runtime.a`.
+This downloads `libpng`, our PNG library, builds that, then builds the JPL runtime, producing a file called `runtime.a`.
 This "object archive" file is simply a single file containing multiple object files.

+Note that the runtime and `libpng` are both compiled for x86-64, even if you have an ARM computer.
+This is because JPL only compiles to x86-64.

-If you'd like to change what C compile is used to do the compilation, you can pass the `CC` variable to `make`:
+If you'd like to change what C compiler is used to do the compilation, you can pass the `CC` variable to `make`:

     make CC=clang

 The default compiler is system-specific.

+On macOS you may see warnings like this:

+    /Library/Developer/CommandLineTools/usr/bin/ranlib: file: runtime.a(arm_init.o) has no symbols

+You can ignore them.

+# Linking against the runtime

 Once you have the runtime compiled, you can link it against a JPL object file `program.o` with the following invocation:

-    ld program.o <runtime directory>/runtime.a -lpng -lm -o program
+    clang -arch x86_64 program.o <runtime directory>/runtime.a -lz -lm -o program

-In detail, we are asking the linker, called `ld`, to link together four sets of object files:
+In detail, we are asking the linker, here `clang`, to link together four sets of object files:

  - The JPL object file `program.o`, which you presumbly got by compiling a JPL program and then assembling the resulting assembly;
  - The `runtime.a` file you got by compiling this runtime;
- - The LibPNG library for reading PNG files, which you'll need to install.
+ - The ZLib compression library used for reading PNG files, which you'll need to install.
 The linker finds it in standard system-wide paths.
-If you instead download LibPNG and compile it yourself, you'd need to pass `-L<path to libpng.o>` to `ld`, before the `-lpng` argument.
  - The math library (what in C is called `math.h`), which is called LibM.

 Make sure to pass the linker arguments in exactly this order, because the linker resolves references left to right.
-For example, if you put `-lpng` before `runtime.a`, then when the linker goes to resolve references to PNG functions, it won't yet have seen the ones inside `runtime.a`.
+For example, if you put `-lz` before `runtime.a`, then when the linker goes to resolve references to Zlib functions, it won't yet have seen the ones inside `runtime.a`.

-Any linker should work fine.
-If you do not have an `ld` on your computer, try `gcc` or `clang` instead.
-(You will not actually compile any C code; instead, `gcc` or `clang` will recognize that you've passed them a bunch of object files, and invoke the correct linker.)
+Here we use `clang` only as a linker.
+You do not actually compile any C code; instead `clang` recognizes that you've passed them a bunch of object files, and invoke the correct linker with the default flags.
+If you'd like, you can call `ld` directly, you'll just need to pass explicit paths to Zlib and LibM.

 # Debugging